Domestic Renewable Heat Incentive (Domestic RHI)

 If your application is approved, you need to comply with a number of ongoing obligations during the 7-year accreditation to continue to receive payments.
 Read the essential guide for full details.

-Something you don't understand?
-Check our key terms
+Is there something you don't understand?
+Check our glossary of key terms.